To create your computing account, you’ll need your university ID number, which was included in your letter of admission.

 Please read all contract terms and conditions carefully, especially in relation to cancellation.

 All new students are required to attend orientation, which is where you will register for your first semester classes.
-Starting in mid-March, the Office of First Year Experience Programs (FYE) will begin sending out invitations to New Student Orientation (NSO) to students who have paid the $100 enrollment deposit.
+Starting in mid-March, the Office of First Year Experience Programs (FYE) begins sending out invitations to New Student Orientation (NSO) to students who have paid the $100 enrollment deposit.